 - Apple Cider Vinegar – Apple cider vinegar is the best for this recipe but if you don’t have any on hand you can substitute with white wine vinegar or straight white vinegar.
 The latter will give you a sharper vinegar taste.

-- Yellow Mustard – This mustard adds a tangy little bite to the potato salad that makes it unique!
+- Yellow Mustard – Putting mustard in potato salad adds a tangy little bite to the dish that makes it unique!

 - Pickle Relish – A little pickle relish makes everything better.
-You can use sweet relish which will mellow out the sharpness of the vinegar or dill relish if you prefer.
+You can use sweet pickle relish which will mellow out the sharpness of the vinegar or dill pickle relish if you prefer.

 - Salt – A little salt is always required when you’re making a potato dish.
 You’ll add a bit when you’re boiling the potatoes to help the flavor soak in and then a bit more to the salad once you’ve combined all of the ingredients.